ts-klassen/qrpc/aws/manual-test.md

 # Manual build test from AWS CloudShell (us-east-1)

-This runs the same flow as GitHub Actions: launch an ephemeral EC2 instance from the launch template, build via SSM, upload to S3, then terminate the instance.
+This runs the same flow as GitHub Actions: launch an ephemeral EC2 instance from the launch template, boot-time script starts the build, upload to S3, then terminate the instance.

 ## 1) Terraform apply and capture outputs
 ```bash